Ed Belfour: Chicago Blackhawks

 The next season, 1990–91, Belfour became the starting goalie, and had a strong rookie season.
 He notched 43 victories in 74 games (both NHL rookie and Blackhawk team records), finished the season with a 2.47 GAA and 4 shutouts.
 He also led the league in Save% (.910).
 It was the last time a goalie led the league in Wins, Save%, and GAA until Carey Price achieved the feat in the 2014–2015 season.
 For his success, he received the Calder Memorial Trophy for outstanding play by a rookie, and is the first person to receive the award under the Makarov Rule because he was a year under the new cutoff age of eligibility (26), the Vezina Trophy for best goaltender and the William M. Jennings Trophy for fewest team goals-against.
 He was also a finalist for the Hart Memorial Trophy as the league's most valuable player, the first rookie goaltender to do so.
 He would win the Vezina Trophy and Jennings Trophy again in 1993, and the Jennings Trophy once more with Chicago in 1995.

-Belfour helped lead the Blackhawks to the 1992 Stanley Cup Finals in the 1991–92 season, where they met the defending champion Pittsburgh Penguins.
-In Game 1, Chicago had a 4-1 lead with 8:24 remaining in the second period.
+Belfour helped lead the Blackhawks to the 1992 Stanley Cup Final in the 1991–92 season, where they met the defending champion Pittsburgh Penguins.
+In game one, Chicago had a 4-1 lead with 8:24 remaining in the second period.
 However, the Penguins would score twice in the span of a minute to narrow it to 4-3 for the final period.
 Jaromír Jágr managed to score the tying goal with five minutes remaining, before a late one-man advantage for the Penguins proved key with Mario Lemieux putting a shot rebound past Belfour to give Pittsburgh the go-ahead lead with thirteen seconds left.
 In total, Belfour had allowed five goals on 39 shots.
-After a 3-1 loss in Game 2, the series moved to Chicago, where one successful shot meant everything.
+After a 3-1 loss in game two, the series moved to Chicago, where one successful shot meant everything.
 Kevin Stevens scored with 4:34 left in the first period off Belfour, and Penguins goaltender Tom Barrasso bested Belfour with no goals allowed on 27 shots as Pittsburgh now was one win away from the Cup.
-Game 4 was a rollercoaster for all involved, especially Belfour.
+Game four was a rollercoaster for all involved, especially Belfour.
 Four goals were scored in the first seven minutes of the game, with each team getting two.
 After Stevens scored on a wrist shot over Belfour (the second goal on four shots), he was taken out by head coach Mike Keenan for Dominik Hašek.
 Hašek went 21-for-25 in saves as Pittsburgh rallied late again to win the game and the Finals.
 On August 7, Hašek was traded to the Buffalo Sabres, where he received more playing time.